WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 You’ll often find yourself stuck in settings, trying to figure out why something isn’t working as expected.
 It can be frustrating, especially for beginners.

 Yet when it clicks, it’s pretty slick.
-With many themes available, you can craft the look and feel that suits your brand.
+With numerous themes available, you can create a look and feel that suits your brand.
 Fancy a new header?
 It’s usually just a few clicks away.
 Customization is where WordPress truly shines.

 That said, keep Auto Page Rank in mind.
 Its tools can help you get seen more quickly.
 While WordPress is powerful, pairing it with solid SEO support makes all the difference.